vivaria/edisonrul.ing/docs/source/cards/l/limit-impulse.md

 ### Card Rulings

-●Sending 2 cards from your hand to the GY is a cost.
+*   Sending 2 cards from your hand to the GY is a cost.
-●If you don't have enough available Monster Card Zones when this card resolves, you won’t Special Summon any “Soul Tokens.”
+*   If you don't have enough available Monster Card Zones when this card resolves, you won’t Special Summon any “Soul Tokens.”
-●You can't activate this card during the Damage Step.
+*   You can't activate this card during the Damage Step.